 How to get a design patent.
-To acquire a design patent, your design must be a new ornamentation for a functional object -- for example, a new design for a candle or a jewelry box.
+To acquire a design patent, your design must be a new ornamentation for a functional object.
+For example, consider a new design for a candle or a jewelry box.
 You must file your design patent application with the U.S. Patent and Trademark Office within a year of your first sale or public disclosure of the design.
-If you're in doubt whether you qualify for a design patent, you can learn more about design patents at My Design Patent, at Nolo's Patent Law area, or by contacting an attorney specializing in intellectual property law.
+If you are unsure whether you qualify for a design patent, you can learn more about design patents at My Design Patent, at Nolo's Patent Law area, or by contacting an attorney specializing in intellectual property law.

 Copyright law and design patent law protect your designs and expressions, not your ideas.
 For example, if you created a fanciful bee pin, you could stop others from making copies of the pin, but you could never stop others from using the idea of a pin in the shape of a bee or the idea of a jewel-encrusted bee.
 You must actually create a physical implementation of that idea in order to achieve legal protection.

 To learn more about design patents and how to get one, check out Nolo's Patent it Yourself, by David Pressman.